 Grand Rapids-based writer-director-cinematographer-editor Nuri Bauswell filmed the move entirely in Grand Rapids in late 2021 and early 2022, and attentive viewers will spot a number of recognizable locations, including the panoramic skyline of the city.

 Miss Rainbow Magic: The Beginning premiered at Celebration Cinema!
-North in August 2022.
+North.

 Photo by Experience Grand Rapids